 “Our progress in science and economics depends on your vote,” slogans read in the publicity campaign that included a quote from the late founder of the nation, Ayatollah Ruhollah Khomeini, saying “The measure of a nation is its vote.”

 In Iran, elections are traditionally heralded by the revolutionary regime as a popular demonstration that it enjoys the overwhelming support of the population.

 The Interior Ministry predicted voter turnout of about 60%, the state-run Islamic Republic News Agency reported.

 Results from smaller precincts could be available in 48 hours, but larger cities may not have complete results until 72 hours, the news agency said.

-But the poll marks the first time Iranians are voting since allegations of rigging in the 2009 elections triggered mass street protests against Ahmadinejad’s re-election.
+But this Friday’s contest will also mark the first time Iranians go to the polls since allegations of vote-rigging during presidential elections in 2009 triggered mass street demonstrations against the regime.

 Security forces used deadly force to crack down on the opposition Green Movement and presidential candidates Mir Hossein Moussavi and Mehdi Karrubi were placed under house arrest, where they remain.

 But at a campaign rally for candidates from the conservative Principalist Front on Wednesday, one lawmaker running for re-election offered a decidedly different account of the aftermath of the 2009 vote.